Public policy of the United States: Foreign policy

 The foreign policy of the United States governs how the American government interacts with the governments of other countries.
 The president has the power to engage in executive agreements and may negotiate treaties to be ratified by Congress.
-The Department of State carries out diplomatic activity and the Department of Defense carries out military activity.
-The Central Intelligence Agency is the foreign intelligence service of the United States.
+The Department of State carries out diplomatic activity, and the Department of Defense carries out military activity.
+The Central Intelligence Agency is the foreign intelligence service of the United States, responsible for the collection and analyzation of national security information from foreign countries.
 The United States is a member of several international organizations, including the United Nations, NATO, and the Group of Seven, and the World Trade Organization.
 The United States recognizes all members of the United Nations, and maintains foreign relations with most of them.

 American defense policy prioritizes the use of mutually-beneficial alliances to deter attacks against the United States and its allies.
 As of 2022, the Department of Defense recognizes China as the greatest threat to this cause.
 The United States also considers Russia, North Korea, Iran, and violent extremist organizations to be major foreign threats.
 Climate change and pandemics have been recognized as major intangible threats to American security.

 During much of the 19th century, American foreign policy was dictated by the Monroe Doctrine, which held Latin America to be the sphere of influence of the United States.
 Following World War I, President Woodrow Wilson moved away from isolationism toward interventionist Wilsonianism.
 During the Cold War, American foreign policy focused on combating the spread of Communism.
 Following the September 11 attacks, the war on terror directed American foreign policy.